Frequently Asked Questions about GSPIA Admissions

 Q: What kinds of financial aid are available to doctoral students?

-A: Most students accepted for the GSPIA doctoral program are awarded four years of funding, which should be enough to allow for completion of required course work and the doctoral dissertation.
+A: Most students accepted for the GSPIA doctoral program are awarded four years of funding.
 Normally students are funded with Graduate Student Assistantships (GSAs) and/or Teaching Assistantships providing a salary, tuition, fees and medical insurance.
 GSAs and TAs are required to work 20 hours per week as assigned by the Associate Dean.

 Q: What kinds of financial aid are available to master’s degree students?